buildingSMART/IFC4.3.x-development/docs/properties/w/WasherShape.md

 WasherShape
 ===========

-Shape of the washers, e.g. 'Standard', 'Square'
+Shape of the washers, e.g. 'Standard', 'Square'.